 A good example of a successful native advertising campaign is the one from CNN.
 They used a native advertising campaign that helped them increase their revenue by 60%.
 Create was the team that was responsible for the development, production, and delivery of all branded content for CNN International Commercial clients.

 |Branded content and native advertising has exploded in the last couple of years.
-It is an upward trend that other publishers are also experiencing.|
+It is an upward trend that other publishers are also experiencing.

-|Vice President Create Group, CNN International Commercial’s in-house marketing and global brand studio|
+|Vice President Create Group, CNN International Commercial’s in-house marketing and global brand studio

 Content marketing is a changing industry just like any other.
 We were witnesses at the video content that changed the rules of how we see content nowadays, becoming at one point of the most preferred type of content.
 Influencer marketing comes quickly in the forefront and if you use the right influencer and concept you have a high chance to craft great content around it and create word-of-mouth that will mean: brand awareness, more content, higher visibility, and increased traffic.

-The focus will fall on the personalization, context and natural language in your articles.
+The content marketing trends focus will fall on the personalization, context and natural language in your articles.
 Everybody is looking for experiences.
 That’s one of the reasons why native advertising has increased so rapidly and will grow even higher.
 Paid advertising can be an excellent choice if you are using it for content amplification to promote various content formats you have available on your website.
 All editorial calendars should include content distribution.

 The recommendations from our article will help you get started with making your content trend-approved.
 Kick your marketing approach a notch.
 Follow the guidelines and implement a better content strategy to achieve your marketing goals.
-Your content makreting efforts will pay off.
+Your content marketing efforts will pay off.